PavelJaros/ABAP-Sublime-Plugin/README.md

 --------------
 I prefer the default color scheme **Zenburnesque** to achieve the best results.

-Go to the main menu: *Preferences -> Color Scheme -> Color Scheme - Defaul -> Zenburnesque*.
+Go to the main menu: *Preferences -> Color Scheme -> Color Scheme - Default -> Zenburnesque*.